You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 What if I have a question that was not answered here?

-• Non-enrolled families can schedule a pre-enrollment appointment or email generic academic questions to [email protected].
+• Prospective families can schedule a pre-enrollment appointment.

 • Currently enrolled families should contact their assigned family advisor.